mataluni-bravetto/abe-core-body-template/docs/technical/README.md

 ---

-*This documentation ensures the AI Guardians Chrome extension maintains high technical quality, reliability, and maintainability standards.*"
+*This documentation ensures the AiGuardian Chrome extension maintains high technical quality, reliability, and maintainability standards.*"